-Lessons from MOB Incidents
+Lessons from Man Overboard Incidents

 The Clipper around the world yacht race is an event open to anyone who satisfies the fitness test who wishes to achieve the ultimate in sailing, a circumnavigation.
 It is now the only event of its type that is open to amateurs.

 The 11th edition of the events starts later this year and will involve more than 700 crew on board the 12 sister 70 foot yachts which comply with the MCA’s rules for commercially operated yachts.
 Inevitably with 10 races and nearly 5,000 crew over the years there have been MOB situations, but in all incidents bar the last one, the crew were recovered alive.

 Although there is a compulsory minimum training of 4 sessions, each a week in length as well as revision during the race in each of which Man Overboard recovery is practised, crew can still forget to clip on their safety harnesses which has been the cause of all the incidents.

 Once a person has fallen overside, speed of recovery is imperative to avoid death through hypothermia.
 The main obstacle to a speedy recovery has always been the sea conditions.
 Over the years the Clipper race has introduced a number of innovative systems to speed search and recovery, few of which are yet in general usage.